A Comprehensive Guide to Microsoft SharePoint

 • Collaboration and employee productivity: SharePoint allows users to collaborate and manage documents in real-time, regardless of location.
 It also gives businesses the necessary resources and tools to automate processes for better performance and improved productivity.

 • Organizing skill sets: Skill set identification benefits organizations with multiple satellite offices and varying skill sets.
-SharePoint allows companies to track team members, their roles, and availability through organizational charts.
+SharePoint allows companies to track team members, roles, and availability through organizational charts.

 The difference between SharePoint On-Premises and SharePoint Online